-- If you are purchasing perishable foods from a market in an area that has been affected by power outages, make sure that the cold foods have been kept below 45 degrees F. and that hot foods have been kept above 140 degrees F.
+- If you are purchasing perishable foods from a market in an area that has been affected by power outages, make sure that the cold foods have been kept below 45 degrees Fahrenheit and that hot foods have been kept above 140 degrees Fahrenheit.

-Hazards of floods continue to exist after the water recedes as workers, volunteers and homeowners begin to clean up.
-There are many hazards besides drowning which may cause serious injury.
+Hazards of floods continue to exist after the water recedes as workers, volunteers, and homeowners begin to clean up.
+There are many hazards besides drowning that may cause serious injury.
 Some basic cautions should be taken as follows.

 Never handle a downed power line.
 If clearing or other work must be performed near a downed power line, contact the utility company.
 Extreme caution is necessary when moving ladders and other equipment near overhead power lines to avoid inadvertent contact.

 Carbon Monoxide: Flood cleanup activities may involve the use of gasoline- or diesel-powered pumps, generators, and pressure washers.
 Because these devices release carbon monoxide, a deadly, colorless, odorless gas, operate all gasoline-powered devices outdoors and never bring them indoors.